 Ease of Use

 Softr offers a range of free templates, including one specifically for inventory management.
-I found the template to be incredibly in-depth for a no-code platform — not the cookie-cutter version that other app development tools offer.
-Moreover, the platform doesn't restrict me when using the template.
-I have the freedom to customize almost every aspect of their application, from the layout and design to the data sources and integrations.
+I found the template to be incredibly in-depth for a web app platform (not the cookie-cutter version that other app development tools offer).
+For a step-by-step guide, check out how to build a custom inventory management system with Softr.
+Moreover, the platform does not restrict me when using the template.
+I have the freedom to customize almost every aspect of the application, from the layout and design to the data sources and integrations.

 Security

 Inventory data can include sensitive information like supplier details, pricing, and stock levels.
-That's why you need to host your inventory management tool on a secure platform with robust threat detection and access management features.
+That is why you need to host your inventory management tool on a secure platform with robust threat detection and access management features.

 Moreover, Softr has implemented several other levels of security, all performed server-side.
-This approach ensures that there's no chance for malicious actors to modify queries on the client side and access more data than the system is configured to expose.
+This approach ensures that there is no chance for malicious actors to modify queries on the client side and access more data than the system is configured to expose.
 Some of these measures include:

 - Dynamically evaluating which user belongs to which user groups;